-- e.
-Frequency and Number of the Awards There shall be no more than two awards given per year; there is no requirement that any award need be made. - f.
-Award Selection g.
-Type of Award h.
-Presentation
+e.
+Frequency and Number of the Awards

+There shall be no more than two awards given per year; there is no requirement that any award need be made.

+f.
+Award Selection

 The Executive Director shall review nominations and determine the recipient(s) of the award in consultation with the Board of Directors.